-3 Strategies to Help a Senior Gain Weight
+How to Help a Senior Gain Weight

 - Find foods that are easy to eat and digest.

-5 Healthy Foods That Promote Weight Gain
+5 Healthy Foods That Promote a Healthy Weight

-- Potatoes and whole-grain starches consumed as part of a diet high in carbohydrates is one of the easiest ways for your loved one to gain weight.
+- Potatoes and whole-grain starches consumed as part of a diet high in carbohydrates are great for promoting weight gain.
 Compared to meats and fresh produce, carbs are some of the most affordable foods to stock up on.
-Try to serve one starch with each meal you make for your elder, and don’t be afraid to get creative!
-Top baked potatoes with cheese and sour cream for additional calories, or toss penne in a creamy vodka sauce for a high-calorie dinner.
-Although starches might seem pretty bland at first, you can easily switch up the flavor profile to make dozens of different dishes, all with the same few ingredients.
+Try to serve one starch with each meal you make for your loved one, and don’t be afraid to get creative!
+Top baked potatoes with cheese and sour cream for additional calories or toss whole-wheat penne in a creamy vodka sauce for a high-calorie dinner.
+Although starches might seem bland, they function as a blank canvas that allows you to easily switch up flavor profiles.
+This way you can make dozens of different dishes with the same few ingredients.

-Additional Tips for Meals for Seniors
+Additional Meal Tips for Seniors

 - Get them involved in the kitchen!
-Have them help you bake whole-grain cookies or breads that they can eat in the afternoon with tea or coffee.
-They'll appreciate feeling useful and they'll be more likely to indulge in the treats they helped prepare.
-Try this vegan, gluten-free Mexican hot chocolate cookie recipe for something new!
+Ask your loved one to help you bake whole-grain cookies or breads that they can enjoy with their tea or coffee.
+They will appreciate feeling useful and be more likely to indulge in the treats they helped prepare.

-What are some of your loved one’s favorite, high-calorie foods?
+What are some of your loved one’s favorite high-calorie foods?